hmakelin/gisnav/docs/pages/developer_guide/integration/ros_messaging.rst

     * From BBoxNode, publish map to ``base_link`` and ``base_link`` to ``camera`` transformations separately to simplify implementation and reduce amount of maintained code.
+    * Link up the GISNav tf tree with the REP 105 tf tree, possibly via suggested paths in diagram.
+Scale GISNav frames to meters.
     * Try not to mix REP 105 and OpenCV PnP problem frame names.
     * Replace ``PointCloud2`` message with JSON formatted ``String`` message?
       Choice of ``PointCloud2`` to represent an affine transform (3-by-3 matrix)